MartinNikolovMarinov/unix-env/docs/dualboot_windows_arch_in_vm.md

     Proceed with Windows 11 installation:
         Follow the on-screen instructions.
         Select Custom Installation when prompted.
         Select the WindowsDisk.vdi disk (usually shown as Drive 0).
-Should be of size 70 (or whater you set it to).
+Should be of size 70 (or whatever you set it to).
         Install Windows 11 on this disk.
         Turn off internet to force Windows 11 to create a local account and not require windows online account.
 This needs to happen at a specific time, check the internet for articles on how to do this exactly.